dagu-org/dagu/README.md

 Download this [example YAML](https://github.com/yohamta/dagu/blob/main/examples/complex_dag.yaml) and place it in the current directory with extension `*.yaml`.

-### 3. Launch web server
+### 3. Launch the web UI

-Start the server with `dagu server` and browse to `http://localhost:8000` to explore the Web UI.
+Start the server with `dagu server` and browse to `http://127.0.0.1:8000` to explore the Web UI.

 ### 4. Running the example